observIQ/stanza/docs/plugins.md

 Plugins use Go's [`text/template`](https://golang.org/pkg/text/template/) package for template rendering.
 All fields from the plugin configuration are available as variables in the templates except the `type` field.

-For carbon to discover a plugin, it needs to be in the `plugins` directory.
+For stanza to discover a plugin, it needs to be in the `plugins` directory.
 This can be customized with the `--plugin_dir` argument.
-For a default installation, the plugin directory is located at `$CARBON_HOME/plugins`.
+For a default installation, the plugin directory is located at `$STANZA_HOME/plugins`.